Whoever controls the record

 "Doesn't ChatGPT already keep my history?"

 It does — on their servers, under their control, in a format you cannot authenticate.
-Could you subpoena OpenAI's servers, get a record, and present it as admissible evidence with a verified chain of custody?
-Our record is yours.
-Encrypted so only you can read it, with cryptographic proof that it hasn't been touched since the moment it was created.
+Our record is yours: encrypted so only you can read it, with cryptographic proof that it hasn't been touched since the moment it was created.

 "My malpractice insurance covers this."

-The ABA Standing Committee on Lawyers' Professional Liability noted in 2025 that no comprehensive AI malpractice coverage currently exists for legal professionals.
-Insurers are already adding sublimits — $500K caps on AI-related claims even on $10M policies.
-And even when insurance pays, it doesn't save your bar license.
-It doesn't stop disqualification.
+The ABA noted in 2025 that no comprehensive AI malpractice coverage currently exists for legal professionals.
+Insurers are adding sublimits — $500K caps even on $10M policies.
+And insurance doesn't save your bar license, or stop disqualification.

 "I'm careful — I always verify what the AI tells me."

 Your carefulness is invisible if you have no record of it.
-If someone alleges you relied on an AI response without verification, and you have no log, you can't prove you verified anything.
 The careful attorney without a record and the reckless attorney without a record look identical to a court.

 "What happens to my data?
 Is it private?"